About Our Best Ideas Newsletter

 About the Best Ideas Newsletter

 At Valuentum, we task ourselves with a tall order.
 While most investment newsletters compare themselves to a market benchmark, we go one step further.
 We want to deliver positive returns to you, our member, year after year, in addition to outperforming the market benchmark.
+The Best Ideas Newsletter portfolio seeks to find stocks that have good value and good momentum characteristics and typically holds each idea from a Valuentum Buying Index rating of a 9 or 10 (consider buying) to a rating of a 1 or 2 (consider selling).
+The newsletter puts the VBI methodology into practice.

 As part of an upgraded membership to Valuentum, you will receive in your inbox on the 15th of each month the monthly Best Ideas Newsletter, which reveals our best picks and pans constructed in a portfolio.
 This portfolio of best ideas may contain long positions as well as put and call options, strategies easily executed in your own online trading account.